How Stereotypes Of Men Affect All Genders

 In the context of stereotypes, we may rely too heavily on previous experiences (or indirect exposures, like through media content) with a particular demographic.
 For example, someone with a traumatic upbringing within a particular religious community may associate negative attributes with people who practice organized religion.

 In another scenario, people of all ages may be exposed to subtle stereotyping perpetuated by the media.
-Specific examples include portrayals of older adults as weak or behaving like children, teenagers as rebellious and impulsive, or women as eager to please men.
+Specific examples of gender stereotypes include portrayals of older adults as weak or behaving like children, teenagers as rebellious and impulsive, or women as eager to please men.
 Because of both direct and indirect experiences reinforced over time, stereotypes can pass down through generations via family, peers, media, and societal institutions.

 Understanding stereotypes of men

-In many cultures, stereotypes surrounding men revolve around unhealthy ideas of self-reliance, creating harmful environments that restrict personal growth and hinder meaningful connections.
+In many cultures, gender stereotypes surrounding men revolve around unhealthy ideas of self-reliance, creating harmful environments that restrict personal growth and hinder meaningful connections.
 One common stereotype associated with men is the expectation to act tough and display physical aggression, which can lead to the suppression of emotional expression and vulnerability.
 As a result, men often find it challenging to seek help with their mental health concerns, which can lead to higher rates of depression, anxiety, and other mental health conditions.

 People may use similar phrases like “Be a man” or “Toughen up” to gender-police one another, insinuating that behaviors like crying after experiencing an injury, walking away or showing diplomacy in the face of verbal aggression, or not “pulling one’s weight” during a sporting event are unacceptable.